Geological and petroleum technicians held about 16,300 jobs in 2018. The largest employers of geological and petroleum technicians were as follows:

-The median annual wage for geological and petroleum technicians was $52,700 in May 2012.
+The median annual wage for geological and petroleum technicians was $51,130 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $26,940, and the top 10 percent earned more than $99,300.
+The lowest 10 percent earned less than $28,530, and the highest 10 percent earned more than $104,660.

-In May 2012, the median annual wages for geological and petroleum technicians in the top five industries employing these technicians were as follows:
+In May 2019, the median annual wages for geological and petroleum technicians in the top industries in which they worked were as follows:

 Most geological and petroleum technicians work full time.
 Technicians generally work a standard schedule while in laboratories and offices, but hours spent in the field may be long or irregular.

-Employment of geological and petroleum technicians is projected to grow 15 percent from 2012 to 2022, faster than the average for all occupations.
-High prices for oil and strong demand for natural gas is expected to increase demand for geological exploration and extraction in the future.
+Employment of geological and petroleum technicians is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
+However, because it is a small occupation, the fast growth will result in only about 1,100 new jobs over the decade.
+Demand for petroleum and natural gas, along with exploration of resources such as metals and minerals, is expected to increase demand for geological exploration and extraction in the future.

 For more information about careers in geology, visit

 For more information about careers in oil and gas exploration, visit